Perth and Fremantle Tour + Boat to Rottnest Island - Photo 1

 Perth and Fremantle Tour + Boat to Rottnest Island

-On this tour of Perth and Fremantle, we will explore two of Australia's most beautiful cities and board a ferry to enjoy the crystal clear waters of Rottnest Island.
+On this tour of Perth and Fremantle, we'll explore two of Australia's cities.
+You'll board a ferry to enjoy the waters of Rottnest Island.
 Description.
-We will pick you up from your hotel to begin your tour of Perth....

 • 10 hours

-On this tour of Perth and Fremantle, we will explore two of Australia's most beautiful cities and board a ferry to enjoy the crystal clear waters of Rottnest Island.
+On this tour of Perth and Fremantle, we'll explore two of Australia's cities.
+You'll board a ferry to enjoy the waters of Rottnest Island.

 Description

-We will pick you up from your hotel to begin your tour of Perth.
-The tour includes a visit to Fremantle and concludes on the beaches of Rottnest Island.
+We will pick you up from your hotel to start your tour of Perth, including a visit to Fremantle and concluding at the beaches of Rottnest Island.

-First, we will take a stroll through Kings Park, offering panoramic views of the Swan River and Darling Mountains, a popular attraction with over 5 million visitors annually.
+First, you'll stroll through Kings Park, offering views of the Swan River and Darling Mountains, attracting over 5 million visitors annually.

-Next, we will visit the residential areas of Perth and its financial centre, observing the contrast between old and modern architecture.
+Next, we will explore the residential areas of Perth and its financial centre, highlighting the contrast of old and modern architecture.

-We will continue to Fremantle, officially declared a city in 1929.
-Here, we will explore its history and culture while admiring colonial buildings.
+We will then visit Fremantle, which was declared a city in 1929.
+You'll learn about its history and admire its colonial buildings.

-After touring Fremantle, we'll conclude our visit at the harbour.
-You will receive your ticket for the 11:30 am ferry to Rottnest Island.
-Enjoy the limestone cliffs, saltwater lakes, and coves at your leisure.
+After our tour of Fremantle's highlights, we will say our goodbyes at the harbour, where you will receive your ticket to board the 11:30 am ferry to Rottnest Island.
+Once there, you can explore the cliffs, lakes, and coves at your leisure.

 Schedule

 The last ferry from Rottnest Island to Perth departs in winter at 4 pm and in summer at 5 pm.
-Please note that these times are flexible and subject to change.
+These times are flexible and subject to change.

 Included